-This website is provided by Dog Digital Limited (“Dog”, “we”, “us”, “our”).
+This website is provided by Dog Consultancy Ltd (“Dog”, “we”, “us”, “our”).
 Dog understands that your privacy is important to you and that you care about how your personal data is used.
 We respect and value the privacy of all of our customers and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 About Dog and how to contact us

 Dog Consultancy Ltd, a company registered in Scotland under number SC167441, regarding data protection and the rights of employees, suppliers, partners, business contacts and clients in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”)